epccs/Gravimetric/Applications/Time-WeightCal/README.md

-# Graviton
+# Time-WeightCal

 ## Overview

-This firmware is not done; it is aimed at helping to understand the gravimetric calibration method for liquid metering devices.
+This firmware is not done; it is aimed at helping to understand the time-weight gravimetric calibration method for liquid metering devices.
+Essentially this method consists of a bucket on a scale with a stopwatch to time the filling of the bucket.
+The bucket can be a large tank, and the scale highly accurate.
+This board provides the stopwatch with sensor-based timing and a crystal-controlled clock.

+Gravimetric calibration incorporates reservoir tanks, pumps, diverter valves, and flow straighteners.
+After setting the desired flow rate for the calibration run, the diverter valve STARTS a calibration by changing from the flow loop path to the measured reservoir (e.g., into the holding tank).
+At the end of the run, the diverter valve returns the fluid flow to the regular flow loop again, and the system weighs the diverted volume of fluid to determine a mass that corresponds with the flow meters flow count.

 I will deal with integers on the MCU so for fun I am going to call this Graviton.
 It will be an interactive command-line program that demonstrates control options of this board to do Gravimetric calibration, the program source documents how that is achieved.

 Water is diverted into a tank for a time determined by the ICP3 (START) and ICP4 (STOP) events.
 The weight of the collected water is measured.
 The pulses from a flow meter are input with ICP1 between the START and STOP time to calculate a meter constant (the meters K factor).